fbpx Dr Sara Farnbach | NDARC - National Drug and Alcohol Research Centre

 Grants:

-2022 CIA - South West Sydney Primary Health Network Tender "Evaluation of Psychoeducation Modules for Drug and Alcohol Support Service Summary"
+2022 CIA - South West Sydney Primary Health Network "Evaluation of Psychoeducation Modules for Drug and Alcohol Support Service Summary"

 2019 CIA - NDARC Seed Funding Application "Early intervention for unhealthy alcohol use among older Aboriginal and Torres Strait Islander peoples: using the Grog Survey App"